This is the way the world ends,

 "But that's impossible," Rei mumbles.

 As if cued, the P.A. system comes on, the vice principle's voice vibrating through every classroom and hallway.
-"This announcement is for all the students: an emergency situation is taking place inside the school right now.
+"This announcement is for all the students: a fight has broken out inside the school.
 All students must follow your teacher's instructions and evacuate.
 I repeat—"

 "So they finally realized it, huh?"
 Takashi mutters, distracting me.